-What are the different types of blood cancer?
+What are the different types of blood cancers?

 Leukemia – cancer of the body’s blood forming tissues.